The logout button

 Same user and same browser, but a different piece of hardware.
 That makes it a different device.

-Or consider this, Suppose we’re using Safari and we log on to a website on our computer; we then use Safari to log on to that same website on our cell phone.
-If we log off from the site on the computer, that will not log us off from the site on our phone.
-As we noted before, the ability to revoke access tokens is tied to the device, and not to a specific web browser or a specific piece of hardware.
+Alternately: Suppose you’re using Safari and log on to a website on our computer; you then use Safari to log on to that same website on your cell phone.
+If you log off from the site on the computer, that will not log you off from the site on your phone.
+As noted before, logout is tied to the "device", and not to a web browser in general or a specific piece of hardware.

 - A specific web browser (Chrome, Safari, Edge, etc.)